-If you have a potential property in mind, look at what other homes in the neighborhood are selling for and if any bidding wars are going on for similar houses.
-This would indicate an increased demand for that ugly duckling of a house on the street – if it were only shown some love and attention.
+If you have a potential property in mind, look at what other homes in the neighborhood are selling for and see if there are bidding wars for similar houses.
+A bidding war would signal high demand for that ugly duckling of a house that only needs some love and attention.

-Other things you should look into include how close the home is to schools, shopping, parks and other local attractions, whether the population is growing in that region and the age of the home.
+You should also figure out the age of the home, how close the home is to schools, shopping, parks and other local amenities and whether the area’s community is growing.

 Be sure to research what’s being built in the area.
-If the neighborhood is near where a new highway ramp or big nightclub is going in, that might not be the best place to flip.
-And you should probably avoid buying a home in an area where more people are moving out than moving in.
+If a new highway ramp or a big nightclub is going up near the neighborhood, it might not be the best place to flip.
+And you should probably avoid buying a home in an area where more people are moving out than in.

 Weigh the cost of flipping an older home.
-Older homes usually require more renovations to bring them up to modern style amenities and building codes.
-Sellers who don’t want to invest in repairs might offer them at discounted prices.
+Older homes usually require more renovations to add modern-style amenities and bring them up to building codes.
+Sellers who don’t want to invest in repairs might offer older homes at discounted prices.

-It’s super important to know what you can afford so you don’t find yourself in over your head.
-A good rule of thumb is to follow the 70% rule.
-This rule states that you shouldn’t pay more than 70% of any property’s ARV minus the repairs.
+It’s super important to know what you can afford so you don’t go in over your head.
+A good rule of thumb is to follow the 70% rule, which states that you shouldn’t pay more than 70% of any property’s after-repair value (ARV) minus the repairs.

-Here’s an example: Let’s say the home you want to flip needs new kitchen lighting, updated faucets, an exterior paint job and new flooring.
-You’ve determined that the ARV would be $200,000 once you finish those renovations, and the repairs themselves would cost $25,000.
+Let’s say the home you want to flip needs new kitchen lighting, updated faucets, an exterior paint job and new flooring.
+You’ve estimated that the repairs would cost $25,000.
+And once the renovations are done, the ARV would be $200,000.

 3. Know your skills